 Eating fats to sustain wellness was something that that was unheard of in the past.
-Most people associated with fats with weight gain, obesity, high blood cholesterol, and other serious medical conditions.
+Most people associated with fats with weight gain, obesity, high blood cholesterol, and other severe medical conditions.
 However, healthy fats are essential for weight loss and healthy well being.
-Keto is a diet that advocates for high intake of healthy fats and below is its overview.
+Ketogenic is a diet that advocates for a high intake of healthy fats, and below is its overview.

 What is Ketogenic Diet?

 The ketogenic (keto) diet is a low-carb diet plan which involves the consumption of fewer carbs.
 Apart from that, users need high amounts of healthy fats and adequate protein.
-The main purpose of the keto diet is to ensure that you get your calories from fats and brain.
-Because the body normally uses carbs as its main source of fuel, this diet quickly depletes sugar reserves.
+The primary purpose of the keto diet is to ensure that you get your calories from fats and the brain.
+Because the body usually uses carbs as its primary source of fuel, this diet quickly depletes sugar reserves.
 As a result, the body will start using fat and protein for energy.
-The eventual effect of this is a metabolic state called ketosis.
+The future effect of this is a metabolic state called ketosis.

 What to Eat On a Ketogenic Diet

 If you are using the keto diet meal plans, then you need to limit your carb intake to less than 50g daily.
 This is a restrictive type of diet that you can use in multiple ways.
 Foods which are appropriate for ketogenic diet include: